-The taking, disseminating, transferring or sharing of obscene, pornographic, lewd or otherwise illegal images of photographs, whether by electronic data transfer or otherwise (commonly called texting, emailing or sexting...etc) may constitute a crime under State and/or Federal Law.
-Any person taking, disseminating or sharing obscene, pornographic, lewd or otherwise illegal images or photographs may be punished under this code of conduct and will be reported to law enforcement and/or other appropriate state or federal agencies, which may result in arrest, criminal prosecution and lifetime inclusion on sexual offender registries.
+The taking, disseminating, transferring, receiving, or sharing of obscene, pornographic, lewd, or otherwise illegal images/photographs or videos, whether by electronic data transfer (i.e., texting, emailing, posting, etc.) or otherwise distributing or obtaining may constitute a crime under state and/or federal law.
+Any person taking, disseminating, transferring, receiving, or sharing obscene, pornographic, lewd, or otherwise illegal images/photographs or videos may be punished under this code of conduct and will be reported to law enforcement and/or other appropriate state or federal agencies, which may result in arrest, criminal prosecution and lifetime inclusion on sexual offender registries.